 Each piece has been painstakingly winched into place at a rate of two a day.
 The head, whose eyes are closed in a dream-like state, was created in response to the memories of a group of local ex-miners from the former Sutton Manor Colliery as part of Channel 4’s The Big Art Project.
-Dream is proposed as a gateway feature for Merseyside and Greater Manchester, as well as symbol of the regeneration of St Helens.
-A great idea, but in this time of recession the heavy price tag for construction has caused quite a controversy.
+The dream is proposed as a gateway feature for Merseyside and Greater Manchester and a symbol of the regeneration of St Helens.
+A great idea, but in this time of recession, the heavy price tag for construction has caused quite a controversy.

 But the council defends its decision and is sure this investment is totally worth it and is sure this landmark will provide a sense of welcome and arrival for the region as a whole for generations to come.